MarDom15/Caption1_Classification_Model/README.md

 ---

 ## 🔍 **2.
 Data Exploration (EDA)**
 Data Exploration is an essential step in data-driven projects.
-It helps understand the structure of the data and detect any anomalies or trends.
+It helps understand the structure of the data and detect any anomalies or trends.Here are the different labels for this dataset.

+Class indices and their corresponding labels:

+Index 0: Actinic keratosis
+Index 1: Basal cell carcinoma
+Index 2: Dermatofibroma
+Index 3: Melanoma
+Index 4: Nevus
+Index 5: Pigmented benign keratosis
+Index 6: Squamous cell carcinoma
+Index 7: Vascular lesion

 ### Key Steps:
 1. Analyze the distribution of classes (types of lesions).